spanners/dissertation/dissertation/sections/pilot1.markdown

 8. Study ends.

-Using Thematic analysis [@Braun2006Thematic] to code the captured audio and video data, I will transcribe the programming activity.
-Users will be allowed to ask for a prompt or ask me questions while I observe.
+Using Thematic analysis [@Braun2006Thematic] to code the captured audio and video data, I will transcribe the programming activity, to see what themes arise.

 ## Results